ayurmedia/reddit-ng/README.md

 Demo is on:
 http://reddit-ng.holomind.de

 Make your Browser window 25% on the right side of your desktop. open http://reddit-ng.holomind.de

+If you clone this github-Project it might not work if you call it locally over file:// due to limitations in Ajax and Browser-Security.

+Hosting and loading over a webserver is fine.
+Technology is angular.js (only html + css +js) no server-side code involved, all static html + client-side storage-api (html5) for saving temp data. (it will stay even if you close the browser-window).

 It will open the Content in a new Browser-Window which will stay there.
 It automatically has the remaining width compared to your last window.